john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## Dictionary Comprehensions

 Lastly, in Python 2.6 and newer, we can use dictionary comprehensions.
+Dictionary comprehensions look like list comprensions, but we use `dict()` instead of `[]`.
 In this example we create a dictionary where the key is a letter and the value is the number of times that letter appears in the given string:

     >>> word = 'droog'
     >>> dict((item, word.count(item)) for item in set(word))